Elementor

 It’s best to then keep the Infinite Scroll option disabled because FacetWP does not support any form of infinite scroll.
 The closest thing is the Pager facet, which has a pager type that generates a “load more” button, working similar to infinite scroll.

-Customizing the Elementor Pro Posts widget query
+Customize the Elementor Posts or Loop Grid widget query

 How to use custom PHP code?